 The 2026 Reality Check

-The fines are real.
-The enforcement is aggressive.
+The fines are real and the enforcement is aggressive.
 Here's what will get you in trouble:

 - Street drinking: €300–€750 fine.
 Yes, even a can of beer walking between bars.